ShammyLevva/FTAnalyzer/docs/index.md

 ### Notes

 All feedback welcome.
 Please note this is very much a work in progress, it works for my own Gedcom file however there is no guarantee that other ways of recording data will be consistently handled.
 If you wish to post error logs and log issues please include a sample gedcom file that demonstrates the problem you are having.
 I'd like to ensure that it works consistently for every user.
 Please also note that there is a bias in the program for UK searching as that is where my Ancestors are from.
 So some defaults may need to be tweaked or turned into user configurable options in later versions.
 Again let me know what works and what causes you problems.

-### Installing the software

-Installation is simple with the click once installer.
-Click the download button and run the application.
-This will then ask you to allow it to run once allowed it downloads and installs the application for you.

-**NB.
-This program will require the Microsoft .Net 4.6 to have been installed.** This is usually present on most windows machines assuming that your machine is patched with the latest security updates.
-If not it can be downloaded free from Microsoft at [https://www.microsoft.com/en-gb/download/details.aspx?id=48130](https://www.microsoft.com/en-gb/download/details.aspx?id=48130) and clicking the download link.
-Once downloaded simply run the file to install.

-#### NOTE This documentation has been moved from Codeplex largely unchanged and requires a LOT of revision, in particular a lot of links will be broken or still refer back to Codeplex